 6. Designing for different types of media experiences

 Some instructional designers specialize in designing for one particular format, such as instructor-led training or eLearning.
 Others are comfortable designing for many types of media and environments.
 It’s now common to use a blend of learning experiences using a mix of media and approaches.
 Some formats that instructional designers design for include:

 - Augmented reality (AR) and virtual reality (VR)

 - Instructor-led training (writing manuals and creating slides)

 - Job aids (print or mobile)

 - Social media

-7. Working as a technical specialist
+7. Working as a technical specialist or developer